andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - Confirm by typing in the name of your resource group and click on "Delete"

 All attached resources will now be deleted and consequently won't be charged anymore.

+## And finally

+Please share your feedback with us using this one minute survey: https://aka.ms/hongkonggenomics